 After three All-Pro seasons and rushing for 2,000 yards in 1998, Davis tore his ACL trying to make a tackle on an interception in the fourth game of the year.
 Just two TDs in ’99 make him the all-time worst No. 1 overall Fantasy pick ever.
 Other high draft picks have scored fewer Fantasy points in one season, but they weren’t coming off the season T.D. was, and they weren’t back-to-back No. 1 overall picks like Davis.

-- 2004 – Priest Holmes, RB, KC (first overall): Season-ending injury just eight games in.
+- 2004 – Priest Holmes, RB, Kansas City (first overall): Season-ending injury just eight games in.